cjpaine109/ai-notebooks/Batch Gradient Descent/README.md

 - `y` is the vector of output values.
 - `m` is the number of training examples.

-This method requires multiple iterations and is suitable for large datasets.
+This method requires multiple iterations and is not suitable for large datasets.

 ## Note